Founder and Chair

 Georgia Baptist Mission Board Public Affairs Ministry

 In 2014, Mike Griffin became the public affairs representative for the Georgia Baptist Convention, representing 1.4 million Georgia Baptists at the Capitol and speaking on religious issues around the state.
 In April 2010, an Atlanta Journal-Constitution article on “Georgia Influencers” ranked Griffin at 11th among Republicans with the most influence at the Capitol.
-A Southern Baptist pastor for 35 years, Griffin is also a former president of the board of Ten Commandments Georgia and a past vice president of Georgia Right to Life, where he also served as a lobbyist and state field director.
+Having served as a Southern Baptist pastor for over 35 years, Griffin is also a former president of the board of Ten Commandments Georgia and a past vice president of Georgia Right to Life, where he also served as a lobbyist and state field director.
 He is the former senior pastor at Liberty Baptist Church in Hartwell.

-Education: Baptist College of Florida
+EDUCATION Baptist College of Florida

-Why I chose this work: The very unique work of being a pastor and a lobbyist goes back to when God called me to preach when I was 16.
+WHY I CHOSE THIS WORK The very unique work of being a pastor and a lobbyist goes back to when God called me to preach when I was 16.
 I preached my first sermon at Dawson Street Baptist Church in Thomasville, Georgia, in 1977.

-Best advice received: From my father: Never leave a job undone.
+BEST ADVICE RECEIVED From my father: Never leave a job undone.
 Always complete your work.
 Always do your best.

 Peachtree Presbyterian Church